Data-Science-for-Planetary-science/rasterMiner/README.md

 # rasterMiner

-   rasterMiner's objective is empower Users to discover knowledge hidden in raster datasets.
+   Our software provides a set of tools to discover knowledge hidden in raster datasets.
    It is an open source software distributed under GNU-V3 liscense. rasterMiner currently supports the following knowledge discovery tasks: